GraphiteEditor/Graphite/node-graph/README.md

 ## The Document Graph

-The graph that is presented to users in the editor is known as the document graph.
+The graph that is presented to users in the editor is known as the document graph, and is defined in the `NodeNetwork` struct.
 Each node that has been placed in this graph has the following properties:

 ```rs
 pub struct DocumentNode {